 The Superintendent is authorized to adopt reasonable safety measures to protect the health and safety of District personnel, students, and visitors on District premises and during school-related activities.
 Reasonable safety measures include adoption of cleaning/sanitization plans, use of physical safeguards/barriers, and required use of personal protective equipment (e.g., face masks).
 Exceptions to any requirements adopted by the Superintendent may be granted as required by law and on a case-by-case basis.

-Legal References: § 20-1-401, MCA Disaster drills
+Legal References: §20-1-401, MCA Disaster drills (revised by Senate Bill 213)

-§ 20-1-402, MCA Number of disaster drills required -
+§20-1-402, MCA Number of disaster drills required